List of Ultraman Z characters: Ultraman Z

-Ultraman Z (ウルトラマンゼット, Urutoraman Zetto) (Note: Also pronounced as Ultraman "Zett".) is the titular hero of the series, an Inter Galactic Defense Force cadet whose age is 5,000 years old.
+Ultraman Z (ウルトラマンゼット, Urutoraman Zetto) (Note: Also pronounced as Ultraman "Zett".) is the titular hero of the series, a 5,000 year old Inter Galactic Defense Force cadet.
 Z speaks in an unusual dialect, but overall has a passionate sense of justice and seeks apprenticeship under his idol, Zero.
-His name was given to him by Ultraman Ace back in the Land of Light, intending the young warrior to fight to the very end of his life.
-As revealed in the Voice Drama series, Z volunteered himself to be a tester for Hikari's Z Riser under Zero's suggestion.
-He was accepted into the Inter-Galactic Defense Force after he passed his test in a sparring match against Zero.
+His name was given to him by his godfather Ultraman Ace in the hopes that Z would be the "Last Hero" who would one day bring peace to the universe.
+As revealed in the Voice Drama series, Z volunteered himself to be a tester for Hikari's new Ultra Riser under Zero's suggestion.
+As a result, Hikari named the device after Z. He was accepted into the Inter-Galactic Defense Force after he passed his test in a sparring match against Zero.

 During the events of Ultra Galaxy Fight: The Absolute Conspiracy, Z accompanied Mebius and Taiga in the fight against the Zetton Army.
 Although his inexperienced caused him to be outnumbered, Z was saved by the timely arrival of the Ultra League.
 After failing to save Yullian, Z decided to chase Genegarg for its theft of Ultra Medals.
 In the series proper, he was entrusted with the Z Riser and chased Genegarg to Earth, where he bonded with Haruki to revive the young pilot's life.
 In addition to reclaiming the stolen Ultra Medals, Z assisted STORAGE in fighting against monster attacks and Celebro's constant machinations on Earth.
 After Celebro defeated Z with Destrudos, the Ultra was forced to separate from his host since another transformation would injure their bodies, but Haruki bypassed this restriction in order to save a falling Yoko from Destrudos' clutch.
 After defeating Destrudos on Earth, Z decided to embark on his mission to outer space, bringing along Haruki and the revived Beliarok.